apache/pulsar/site2/website/versioned_docs/version-2.9.2/admin-api-topics.md

 ### Get bundle

-You can check the range of the bundle which contains given topic in the following ways.
+You can get the range of the bundle that the given topic belongs to in the following ways.

 ````mdx-code-block
 <Tabs